TauferLab/ANACIN-X/README.md

 cd ANACIN-X
 ```

-If you're using the Jetstream cloud computer image for Anacin-X, you can skip this next command.
+If you're using the Jetstream cloud computer image for Anacin-X titled "Ubuntu20.04_Anacin-X", you can skip this next command.
 Otherwise, we strongly recommend installing the dependencies for the project with:

 ```
 . setup_deps.sh